adasgupt-86/Jenkins-Hands-on/README.md

 ## ❗ Key Decisions

-* ❌ Did NOT use Jenkinsfile (already implemented in previous project)
+* ❌ Did NOT use Jenkinsfile (already implemented in previous project in same repo)
 * ✅ Used **Scripted Pipeline (shared bellow) directly in Jenkins UI**
 * ✅ Added **Manual Approval** for controlled deployment
 * ✅ Enforced **Quality Gate before build**